soveetnayak/HowToTrainYourDeepMOT/README.md

 * Naimeesh Tiwari
 * Soveet Nayak

-### The repository contains all files codes required for the understanding and implmentation of the paper How to train your Deep Multi-Object Tracker.
+### The repository contains all files and codes required for the understanding and implmentation of the paper How to train your Deep Multi-Object Tracker.